zvvlx/zvvlx/README.md

 ### Hi there 👋

 - Studying Software Engineering @ SAMK.fi
-- On a mission to become a code wizard 🧙
+- Currently working as a developer, mostly backend
 - Also interested in: cyber security, engineering, philosophy and producing music

 <!--